irenepedrotti/irenepedrotti.github.io/Readme.md

 ## Setup

-Once you have the right version of ruby installed, install bundler: `gem install bundler`
+Once you have the right version of ruby installed, install bundler:
+`gem install bundler`.

 ## Reconfiguring

 When setting up the first time or after changing the Gemfile run `bundler install` to make sure that all the right dependencies are in place.

 ## Running

 To run the webserver simply `bundle exec jekyll serve`.

+## Updating github-pages version

+First change the pinned version in the Gemfile, then run `bundle update github-pages`.

+## Updating bundler

+Run `niv update` and then rerun `nix-shell` to work with the new versions of bundler and ruby.